klasmodin/klasmodin.github.io/_posts/2023-08-24-zeitlin-reversibility.md

 But wait!
 Which dynamics do we actually see in our simulations?
 Any numerical time-stepping method implemented in the computer introduces numerical errors.
 Could the apparent convergence to blobs be a numerical artifact not present in the exact Euler--Zeitlin solutions?
-In other words, is the convergence to blobs a consequence of the numerical time-discretization errors?
+In other words, perhaps the convergence to blobs a consequence of the numerical time-discretization errors.

 ## Numerical errors in a nutshell